exiang/open_hub_wiki/Modules-Architecture.md

 ## Modules folder
 OpenHub modules are found in the `protected/modules` folder.
 This is true for both default modules (provided with OpenHub) and 3rd-party modules that are subsequently installed.

+## Quick start
+Modules must follow some guidelines to work on OpenHub.
+If you want to get started quickly, with a standard module templates, you can use the Boilerplate Module.

+### Boilerplate Module
+Please refer to `protected/modules/boilerplateStart` that serve as a starting base for your new created module.
+Its core file is at `protected/modules/boilerplateStartModule/BoilerplateStartModule.php`.
+All functions are equipped with self describe comment.
+These functions allow your module to inject code or interface into existing model, layout base on predefined design.

+### My first module
+Let’s start; this will enable us to better describe its structure.
+We will name it “My module”.

+First, copy the `boilerplateStart` folder located in the module's folder at `/protected/modules` and rename it to your new module.
+It should have the same name as the module, with no space, no hyphen and underscore, only alphanumerical characters, all in lower camel case format: `myPlugin`.

+This folder must contain the main file, a PHP file of the same name with postfix of Module as the folder, which will handle most of the processing: MyPluginModule.php.
+Rename it from `BoilerplateStartModule.php`.
+Notice the file name is in upper camel case format.

+Next, you need to rename everything of `boilerplateStart` to `myPlugin`, and `BoilerplateStart` to `MyPlugin` (in case sensitive manner).
+This including the filename as well as content in those files.

+Once completed, that is enough for a basic module but obviously more files and folders can be added later.
+Your new module is now ready to be install.

+## Install a module
+  * Login to backend
+  * Click Site -> System -> Module
+  * Click `New Module` tab, your new module is in the list
+  * Click the `initialize` button
+  * Once installation completed, your module is now moved to `Module` tab

 ## Supported Features
 The following are features in Yii that is supported by OpenHub: